babelsociety/website/content/manifest/index.md

 # Join us!

 Thank you for having read the full manifest.
-If these ideas resonated with you, let's get in touch by filling out the following form.
+If these ideas resonated with you and would like to get in touch, feel free to fill the form.

 {{ join() }}